soverenio/docs/docs/integration/event-objects.md

     1. `link`: A URL linking to the endpoint details.

-    2. `URL`: A URL that the endpoint is associated with.
+    2. `URL`: The URL associated with the endpoint.

     3. `hostname`: A hostname that the endpoint is associated with.